jmbish04/shadcn-ui-mcp-server/README.md

 # Using environment variable
 export GITHUB_PERSONAL_ACCESS_TOKEN=ghp_your_token_here
 npx @jpisnice/shadcn-ui-mcp-server

+# Switch to Svelte framework (default is react)
+npx @jpisnice/shadcn-ui-mcp-server --framework svelte

+# Use Svelte with GitHub token
+npx @jpisnice/shadcn-ui-mcp-server --framework svelte --github-api-key ghp_your_token_here

+# Using environment variable for framework
+export FRAMEWORK=svelte
+npx @jpisnice/shadcn-ui-mcp-server
 ```

 **🎯 Try it now**: Run `npx @jpisnice/shadcn-ui-mcp-server --help` to see all options!

+**🔄 Framework Selection**: The server supports both React (shadcn/ui) and Svelte (shadcn-svelte) implementations.
+Use `--framework svelte` to switch to Svelte components.

 ### 🔧 Command Line Options